The Marshall Weinberg Internship Program

 - Preference will be given to students who have never had a professional experience in their field of study.

-- The Marshall Weinberg Fellowship Program is intended to be the sole source of funding for an internship experience.
-Students may not combine funding sources (ie. Sussman, Doris Duke, Erb Institute, Wyss, Ford School, funding provided by the employer, or other types of funding) for this internship.
-Please note that students can apply for the Marshall Weinberg Fellowship Program and the Edna Bailey Sussman Fund through SNRE.
-If you are selected for both Sussman and Weinberg funding, you will only be allowed to accept one of the funding awards.
-The students who are selected for both awards will be notified of at the end of April or early May on which award they will receive.
+- The Marshall Weinberg Internship Program is intended to be the sole source of funding for an internship experience.
+Students may not combine funding sources (ie. Sussman, Erb Institute, Wyss, Ford School, funding provided by the employer, or other types of funding) for this internship.
+Please note that students can apply for the Marshall Weinberg Internship Program and the Edna Bailey Sussman Fund through SNRE.
+If you are selected for both Sussman and Weinberg funding, you will only be allowed to accept one of the awards.
+The students who are selected for both will be notified at the end of April or early May as to which award they will receive.

-A complete set of proposal materials must include:
+A complete set of application materials must include:

-- A completed Weinberg Fellowship application (500 words total).
+- A completed Weinberg Internship application (500 words total).

 Be concise and to the point.
-It should be written in layman's language, no jargon, be original, and should be understandable by non-experts. download the application template [Word Doc]
+It should be written in layman's language, no jargon, be original, and should be understandable by non-experts.
+Click here to download the application template [Word Doc]

 - A proposed budget download the budget template [XLS] (students will not be allowed to change or update a budget after it has been submitted)